FelixFester/Valac/README.md

 Overall, the script is designed to work efficiently with PHP 8.3.8, ensuring compatibility with the latest features and performance enhancements offered by this version.

 implemented captcha system + mod area.

+Implemented CSRF protection with tokens.
+Added secure session management practices.
+Enhanced input validation and sanitization.
+Implemented secure file upload checks.
+Added a Content Security Policy (CSP) header to improve security.
+These changes enhance the security of this PHP application by implementing best practices for session management, input validation, CSRF protection, and more.